merdok/homebridge-webos-tv/README.md

 ### IMPORTANT

 This is a work in progress.
-Currently not available in npm, needs to be installed manually. _Please contribute!_
+Please contribute!_

 ### Features
 * Power status